ferasbg/crypton/src/README.md

 ## Features
 - working: server-side evaluation after fit_round and sample_round sampling of clients
 - working: writing funcs for formal robustness metrics
-- working: "single-machine" simulation to aggregate client-server process
+- working: write simulation.py that takes in args per execution instance and runs client-server processes similar to flwr example for simulation.py

 ## Bugs
-- steps_per_epoch doesn't apply to the cache that pulls 5 epochs and 1875 per epoch in train.
+- fixed: steps_per_epoch doesn't apply to the cache that pulls 5 epochs and 1875 per epoch in train.
 How can I override this?
-- force flwr not to override .fit with cache of dataset --> force steps_per_epoch in client wrapper
+- working: force flwr not to override .fit with cache of dataset --> force steps_per_epoch in client wrapper

 ## TODO
 - exp: We can measure MNIST + adv_grad_norm + robust federated server-side accuracy based on the ε value.